 The use of ice can affect people differently and may be more problematic for some people than others.
-The impact of ice also depends on how much is taken, the purity of the drug, how the drug is taken (e.g. injection, smoking) and the persons physical and mental health.
+The impact of ice also depends on how much is taken, the of the drug, how the drug is taken (e.g. injection, smoking) and the persons physical and mental health.
 Repeated use of ice builds up tolerance requiring higher and more frequent doses to achieve the same effects.

 People may also take other substances at the same time as ice, for example, drinking alcohol or smoking cannabis.
 The more substances a person takes (or is affected by) at a time, the more chance there is of something going wrong.
-For more information, visit “using ice with other drugs”.
+Learn more about what happens when you use ice with other drugs.